Vancouver Housing Market Report

 Sales & Inventory

-Vancouver's sales-to-new listings ratio (SNLR) was 83.1% for December, which rose significantly for seasonal reasons.
+Vancouver's sales-to-new listings ratio (SNLR) was 35% for February.
 Eight months of inventory suggest a buyer's market.

 Long-Term Trends